Soul Action has developed a number of policies relating to staff, parent-carers and students. If you would like a copy do feel free to get in contact.

-Soul Action employees are the school’s most important resource and essential to the realisation of its vision to create an excellent, affordable, and transcultural school; where every child has every opportunity to fulfil their God-given potential.
+Soul Action employees are one of the school’s most important resources and essential to the realisation of its vision to create quality, diverse and affordable education; where every child has every opportunity to fulfil their God-given potential.
 Thus, recruitment and selection of staff who are aligned with our values is extremely important.
 An approach which is strategic and professional is necessary in order to attract and retain staff of the highest calibre.

 Staff code of conduct

-Drawn up in accordance with Soul Action’s values, the aim of this Code is to give clear guidance on the standards of behavior all staff are expected to observe, including: a commitment to value the whole child, a commitment to provide a safe space, passion to provide excellent education for all, a desire to work towards greater equity & equality, a passion to develop healthy partnerships and a deep sense of respect.
+Drawn up in accordance with Soul Action’s values, the aim of the Code of Conduct is to give clear guidance on the standards of behavior all staff are expected to observe, including: a commitment to value the whole child, a commitment to provide a safe learning space, passion to provide excellent education for all, a desire to work towards greater equity & equality, a passion to develop healthy partnerships and a deep sense of respect.

-The aim of the Disciplinary Policy and Procedure is to provide a structure to address any issues or concerns Soul Action’s Board of Trustees and the School may have relating to an employee’s conduct.
+The aim of the Disciplinary Policy is to provide a structure to address any issues or concerns Soul Action’s Management Committee and the School may have relating to an employee’s conduct.